PowerGridModel/power-grid-model-io/docs/converters/vision_converter.md

 - The source bus in power-grid-model is mapped with a source impedance. `Sk"nom`, `R/X` and `Z0/Z1` are the attributes used in modeling source impedance.
 In Vision, these attributes are used only for short circuit calculations
 - The load rate for transformer is calculated in Vision by current i.e., `load_rate = max(u1 * I1, u2 * I2) * sqrt(3) / Snom * 100`.
 Whereas in power-grid-model, loading is calculated by power, i.e., `loading = max(s1,s2)/sn`.
 (Note: The attribute names are as per relevant notation in Vision and PGM respectively).
 This gives a slight difference in load rate of transformer.
 - A minor difference in results is expected since Vision uses a power mismatch in p.u. as convergence criteria whereas power-grid-model uses voltage mismatch.
-- The Voltage Control option in vision is modelled by `transoformer_tap_regulator` in PGM.
-Currently, PGM only supports line drop compesnation on both loading and generating direction.
+- The Voltage Control option in vision is modelled by `transformer_tap_regulator` in PGM.
+Currently, PGM only supports line drop compensation on both loading and generating direction.
 So the unchecking of `Also in backw. direction`. `Load Dependent` compensation and a master-slave configuration for control under the `State` section are both not supported.

 ## Accomdation of UUID-based id system since Vision 9.7